Malizma333/linerider-userscript-mods/README.md

 ### Text Userscript Mod

 Generates text typed in a text box.
 Needs a font json file, which can be found in the font folder.

+### Font Generator Userscript Mod

+Assists in creating a custom font out of line selections to be used in the text generator.
+Has different style options like spacing, line height, and Y-offsets.